Furniture Guide: Create a Stylish and Functional Living Room!

 Space Planning and Layout

 The first thing to do when designing any room is to get comfortable with its dimensions.
-Begin by measuring the perimeter of your living room and recording them so you can have them handy.
+Start by measuring the perimeter of your living room and recording them in your phone or a notepad so you can have them handy.
 Doing this will make it easy for you to determine whether or not any new piece of furniture will fit comfortably within the space.

-Next, think about the kind of space you want to create.
+The next step is to think about the kind of living room you want to create.
 We all like to live our lives differently, so it makes sense that not everyone’s living room will function the same.
-Most people tend to organize their living room furniture with the goal of creating either an “entertainment zone” or a “conversational area”.
+Most people tend to organize their living room furniture with the goal of creating either an entertainment zone or a conversational area.
 Here’s a quick breakdown of each type:

-Entertainment Zone - Many people today tend to arrange their living room seating around a TV in a comfy "entertainment zone".
+Entertainment Zone - A large percentage of people today tend to arrange their living room seating around a TV in a comfy "entertainment zone".
 To do this, you start by knowing where your TV stand is going to be, then you ensure that all seating within the zone is oriented towards the TV for easy viewing.

-• When considering the distance between the TV and the primary sofa or sectional, the general rule of thumb is that you should have 1-foot of distance between your sofa and TV for every 8" of the TV's screen diameter.
-If that sounds confusing, just take your TV screen measurement and divide by 8 to see the distance in feet!
+When considering the distance between the TV and the primary sofa or sectional, the general interior design rule is: you should have 1-foot of distance between your sofa and TV for every 8" of the TV's screen diameter. *If that sounds confusing, just take your TV screen measurement (in inches) and divide by 8 to see the distance in feet!

-• When considering the distance between your sofa or sectional and the other pieces in an entertainment zone like accent chairs, recliners, and coffee tables, the general rule of thumb is that each seating piece should have at least 10-12" of space between them, but no seating piece should be further than 6" away from the central coffee table.
+When considering the distance between your sofa or sectional and the other pieces in an entertainment zone like accent chairs, recliners, and coffee tables, the general interior design rule is: each seating piece should have at least 10-12" of space between them, but no seating piece should be further than 6" away from the central coffee table.

 Conversation Area - Those who don’t want their living space centered around a TV usually use their living room furnishings to create a lively conversation area.
-To do this, you start by knowing where you want your largest living room product to go, usually a sofa or sectional, and then you arrange your other seating pieces in a configuration facing each other to encourage interaction.
+To create a conversation area, start by knowing where you want your largest living room seating item to go -usually a sofa or sectional - then, you arrange your other seating pieces around your largest item in a configuration facing each other to encourage conversation.

 Conversation areas have more leeway when it comes to the placement of individual pieces.
 Because there is no TV to consider, conversation areas can inhabit any area of the room, including corners or central in the space.